 If you want to display a breadcrumb navigation on top of your articles, you will want to enable this setting.

-Once you enable this setting, you will see the following options:
+In Search Appearance > Breadcrumbs, you will see the following options:

 Here are the settings I recommend for breadcrumbs:

 - Separator between breadcrumbs: This is the symbol or text that will be used separate the breadcrumbs.
 Leave it to default.